 - Leading grassroots and field outreach for street campaigns, including 1-on-1 meetings, phone banking, and on-street outreach;

 - Working with City agencies and elected officials to advance campaigns;

 - Using our multiple communications channels (including emails, blogs and social media) to keep members and allies engaged in and knowledgeable about our work;

 - Representing the organization at public meetings, including City Hall hearings;

-- Supporting programmatic work, including Community Bike Builds, bike education, and youth and family biking, to reduce barriers to biking;
+- Supporting programmatic work, including Bike it Forward events, bike education, and youth and family biking, to reduce barriers to biking;

 - Leveraging neighborhood connections towards expanding our membership recruitment and engagement; and

 Working with our membership team to develop and implement a strategy to build a stronger membership base in outer neighborhoods.

 Strong candidates will possess as many of the following qualifications as possible:

 - A deep commitment to the San Francisco Bicycle Coalition’s mission;